kevinloeffler/opendata-hackathon/readme.md

 #### Path Refinement
 As from our rough tests, the path refinement results in a reduced driving time of approximately 5-10 minutes per path.

+## Future Ideas ✨
+Ideas that can be explored if there is time:
+- [ ] Host on a server
+- [ ] Improve the model by adding more influencing parameters such as weekday, season or fill levels of nearby ALU sensors
+- [ ] Edge case handling
+- [ ] Torough testing
+- [ ] Vary the number of inputs, the timeranges, the number of outputs...
+- [ ] Add sensor noise threshold
+- [ ] Test if training on single sensors is better

 ## Setup
 Create a conda environment with `conda create --name <env> --file requirements.txt`.
 We recommend using python version 3.9.